mhbemani/compiler-final-project/src/README.md

-1. to run the compiler you have to start with "./compiler" and then passing your code, wrapped in QUOTATION's, NOT DOUBLEQUOTATION's.
+1. to run the compiler you have to start with "./compiler" and then pass your code, wrapped in QUOTATION's, NOT DOUBLEQUOTATION's.